KauzClay/docs-tap/supply-chain/platform-engineering/tutorials/my-first-component.hbs.md

 ```

-Putting it all togather and your `Component` CR looks like follows:
+Put it all togather and our `Component` looks as follows and we will store it in the `components` folder created by the CLI as `maven-unit-tester-1.0.0.yaml`.

 ```
 ---